-Tuna and tuna-like species are important socioeconomic resources worldwide, both for industrial fleets operating offshorehigh seas and for artisanal fleets operating in more coastal waters (Arrizabalaga et al., 2011).
+Tuna and tuna-like species are important social and economic resources worldwide, both for industrial fleets operating offshore in areas beyond national jurisdiction and for artisanal fleets operating in coastal waters (Arrizabalaga et al., 2011).
 The tuna longline fishery is one of the main large-scale fishing activities in the world oceans.
-However, there is a growing concern about the status of several pelagic fish stocks targeted or caught incidentally in the fishery, especially for Scombrids and billfishes, which may be heavily overfished or are recovering from being overfished (Collette et al., 2011).
+Due to their highly migratory nature and widespread distributions, five Regional Fisheries Management Organizations (RFMOs) are in charge of the management and conservation of tunas and billfishes: the International Commission for the Conservation of Atlantic Tunas (ICCAT, Atlantic Ocean), the Indian Ocean Tuna Commission (IOTC, Indian Ocean), the Inter-American Tropical Tuna Commission (IATTC, Eastern Pacific Ocean), the Western and Central Pacific Fisheries Commission (WCPFC, Western Pacific Ocean), and the Commission for the Conservation of Southern Bluefin Tuna (CCSBT, Southern Ocean).

-However, there is a growing concern about the status of several pelagic fish stocks targeted or caught incidentally in the fishery, especially for Scombrids and billfishes, which may be heavily overfished or are recovering from being overfished (Collette et al., 2011).
-The assessment and management of bycatych and byproduct the stocks caught by tuna longline fisheries is hampered because species-specific catch and biological data are limited or are aggregated with other species, making it difficult to run conventional stock assessment models.
-Even for the main target tunas (e.g. Thunnus thynnus, T. alalunga, T. obesus, T. albacares and T. maccoyii) and swordfish (Xiphias gladius), for which relatively good data exist, population assessments rely mainly on fisheries dependent data.
-This may results in uncertainty about the precise status of those species.
-The ERA
+There is a growing concern about the status of several pelagic fish stocks targeted or caught incidentally in the tuna longline fishery, especially for Scombrids and billfishes, which may be heavily overfished or are recovering from being overfished (Collette et al., 2011).
+The assessment and management of stocks by caught by the tuna longline fisheries is hampered because species-specific catch and biological data are limited or are aggregated with other species, making it difficult to run conventional stock assessment models.
+Even for the main target tunas (e.g. Thunnus thynnus, T. alalunga, T. obesus, T. albacares and T. maccoyii) and swordfish (Xiphias gladius), where relatively good data exist, stock assessments rely on fisheries dependent data.

-approach therefore is useful as an exploratory or triage tool a potentially valuable tool for fisheries managers to identify species, populations, stocks or regions where the risk of negative interaction with the fishery activity is greatest,being also used ining.

-In the current study, the relative vulnerability of tuna, billfishes and other teleost species caught in pelagic longlines in the South Atlantic and western Indian Oceans was assessed by applying a semi-quantitative ERA risk procedureat level 2.
-Specifically, we (a) evaluated the vulnerability of the species in the study areas; (b) compared the vulnerability of target and non-target species and oceans; (c) analyzed the sensitivity of data entry and (d) compared the results of the ERA tofully quantitative assessments.
+PSA can help identify species, populations, stocks or regions where the risk of negative interactions with fishing activity is greatest and then used by managers to determine priorities for data collection, stock assessment and management.
+For example as in the current study, where the relative vulnerability of tuna, billfishes and other teleost species caught in pelagic longlines in the South Atlantic and western Indian Oceans is assessed by applying a semi-quantitative PSA.
+Specifically, we (a) evaluated the vulnerability of the species in the study areas; (b) compared the vulnerability of target and non-target species by ocean; (c) analyzed the sensitivity of the results to data quality; and (d) compared the results of the PSA to other more quantitative assessments methods.

 2. Material and Methods